 Here is our updated basic care sheet, as our website host is playing up and won't let us edit the information sheet page!

-Our rats are fed a mixture of dry and fresh food.
-They receive their fresh food at breakfast time, and this is generally vegetables such as curly kale, carrots, Chinese leaf cabbage or sprouted seeds.
-They sometimes get fruit, for example blueberries, grapes or chopped apple, and occasionally a fresh protein meal like liver, prawns or high quality dog or cat food.
+My rats are fed a mixture of dry and fresh food.
+They receive their fresh food at breakfast time, and this is generally vegetables such as curly kale, carrots or sprouted seeds.
+They sometimes get fruit, for example pomegranates, grapes or chopped apple, and occasionally a fresh protein meal like liver, prawns or high quality dog or cat food.
 Occasionally they receive chicken bones or a carbohydrate-based meal, such as couscous or porridge.

-We base our dry mix, which they are fed in the evening after freeranging, on rabbit food (a mix NOT a pelleted brand).
-To this is added a variety of grains, cereals, dried vegetables, garlic (powdered or dried), seaweed powder, seeds, nuts, dog kibble, dried fish/insects and whatever else catches our eye to make it interesting and nutritious for them.
+I base my dry mix, which they are fed in the evening after freeranging, on rabbit food (a mix NOT a pelleted brand).
+To this is added a variety of grains, cereals, dried vegetables, garlic (powdered or dried), seaweed powder, seeds, nuts, dog kibble, dried fish/insects and whatever else catches my eye to make it interesting and nutritious for them.

-Supplement-wise, we give our rats Dr Squiggles Daily Essentials, although not every day.
+Supplement-wise, I give our rats Dr Squiggles Daily Essentials, although not every day.
 Linseed oil is added to some of their fresh meals.
 Nursing does also get Calcivet.